MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 _Let's take an example._

-You deploy an app to an Azure service, but your only utilize 10% of the allocated resources.
+You deploy an app to an Azure service, but you only utilize 10% of the allocated resources.
 The provisioned resources are underutilized, ultimately leading to unnecessary emissions.

-You should consider scaling to an appropriate tier of the resource (rightsizing), or consider deploying more apps to the same provisioned resources.
+It would help if you considered scaling to an appropriate tier of the resource (rightsizing) or deploying more apps to the same provisioned resources.

-Customers are recommended to make applications more efficient to utilize the datacenter capacity in the best way possible.
-Sustainability is a shared responsibility goal that needs to combine the efforts of both the cloud provider and the customers designing and implementing applications.
+We recommend making applications more efficient to utilize the data center capacity in the best way possible.
+Sustainability is a shared responsibility goal that must combine the efforts of the cloud provider and the customers in designing and implementing applications.

 ## Next steps